visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/add-new-agent.md

 the BI platform and this section is applicable for all the above scenarios.
-- The first step involved in setting up BI Hub is creating agents and its instances necessary to connect with BI platforms.
+- The first step involved in setting up BI Hub is creating agents and the instances necessary to connect with BI platforms.
 - <Link to={useBaseUrl('docs/admin-guide/agent-manager/mult-instances')}>Multiple instances of BI Hub agents</Link> are required for load balancing and high availability purposes.

 ## Adding the Agent/Instances